Unitech/pm2/README.md

 $ pm2 delete   <app_name|id|all>
 ```

-To get more details about a specific process:
+To have more details on a specific process:

 ```bash
 $ pm2 describe 0